telerik/maui-docs/knowledge-base/unable-to-find-package.md

 ## Description

+When I install the Telerik UI for .NET MAUI NuGet package, I get the following error:

-Error `Unable to find package Telerik.UI.for.Maui.
-No packages exist with this id in source(s): nuget.org` may occur When installing the Telerik NuGet package to the project.
+`Unable to find package Telerik.UI.for.Maui.
+No packages exist with this id in source(s): nuget.org`

+## Cause

-`Unable to find package in source` implies that the Telerik NuGet source is searched in wrong nuget source.
+The error `Unable to find package in source` indicates that the NuGet package manager searches for the Telerik NuGet package in the wrong package source.

-The possible causes for such error message are:
+The possible causes are:
 * The Telerik NuGet source configuration is missing in the `NuGet.Config` file.
-* The correct `NuGet.Config` file is not used, because the file is missed or misplaced.
+* The NuGet package manager uses an incorrect `NuGet.Config` file.
+The file may be misplaced or contain incorrect information.

 ## Solution

-To specify the correct nuget source, add the Telerik NuGet server to the [NuGet.Config]({%slug nuget-config%}) file.
+1. Inspect the `NuGet.Config` file used by the NuGet package manager.
+1. Update the file by following the guidelines for [configuring a NuGet source by using the `NuGet.Config` file]({%slug nuget-config%}).